 Hearing loss doesn’t always happen equally in both ears.
 Hearing loss in one ear, called unilateral hearing loss, occurs when one ear has hearing loss, but the other ear can hear normally.

 Both children and adults can experience unilateral hearing loss.
-Sometimes it’s temporary and can be treated to restore normal hearing.
-Other times, the hearing loss can be permanent.
+Sometimes it’s temporary and can be treated to restore normal hearing—often the case with unilateral conductive hearing loss.
+Other times, the hearing loss can be permanent (sensorineural).

 While one ear can hear normally with unilateral hearing loss, our bodies were designed to be binaural, or to hear with both ears.
 Our ears constantly communicate with one another as they absorb sounds from the environment.
 People who can’t hear out of one ear may find it difficult to: